 I'd definitely buy this foundation again.
 The price obviously means that I wouldn't use it for every day, but this is going to be my go to special occassion makeup for sure.
 Try it!
 You won't be dissapointed.

 Holy Grail for me; I bought Ever-Matte Shine Proof Foundation in the shade Amber which is deep tan w/ warm red undertones.
-I got it for $42 at Sephora—ugh, I know, but this really worth the price.
+I got it for $42 at Sephora—ugh, I know, but this foundation is worth the price.
 I bought it so it would control my oily skin through the day.
-I love this on my face because it feels natural & it's not heavy; the colour (especially the red undertones) matched me like a dream without making me look too made up, a look I hate.
-It has a medium coverage that can be built to full if you have acne scarring or discoloration like I do.
-I think it covers fine without needing concealer.
+I love this on my face because it feels natural & it’s not heavy; the colour, especially the red undertones, matched me like a dream without making me look too made up… a look I dislike.
+This foundation offers a medium coverage which can be built to full if you have acne scarring or discoloration like I do.
+It covers fine without concealing, in my opinion.

-I suggest applying Ever-Matte with a damp beauty blender an opposed to a brush because it's easier to blend that way.
+I suggest applying Ever-Matte with a damp beauty blender an opposed to a brush because it’s easier to blend that way.
 The squeeze tube is an awesome idea, but since the bottle is opaque, I don't/won't know how much is left.
-A little goes a long way, so don't over apply this & you don't need to wear a pound of product.
-It doesn't take long to set & it leaves a nice matte finish.
-I recommend this makeup to anyone in need of a matte foundation!
+A little goes a long way, so don’t over apply this.
+You don’t need to wear a pound of product.
+It doesn’t take long to set & it leaves a real, true matte finish.
+I recommend this makeup to anyone with oily/very oily skin

-Will I repurchase… most likely, but definitely not on a whim like I did.
-Like I said, even though this is one of my favourite ever foundations, it cost more than $40 & that's a little pricey to me.
-I know that’s not a whole lot for a quality foundation to some people, but to a college student, spending $40+ on foundation makeup is a big N-O. I'd definitely shop around online first to see if I could buy it cheaper before I buy it full price from Sephora or from the BECCA Cosmetics website.
+I'll most likely repurchase this, but definitely not on a whim again.
+Like I said, even though this is one of my favourite ever foundations, it cost more than $40!
+I know that’s not a whole lot for such a good-quality foundation to some people, but to a college student like me, spending $40 on one makeup product is an issue.
+I don't wear this every day.
+I’d definitely shop around online first to see if I could buy it cheaper before I buy it full price from Sephora or from the BECCA Cosmetics website.